Senator, mocked by Trump as Pocahontas, cites DNA test

 Trump’s use of the name “Pocahontas” refers to a 17th century Native American woman who played a role in the English colony in Jamestown, Virginia.
 Trump’s mocking reference has drawn criticism from Native American groups.

-Warren, campaigning with Democratic presidential candidate Hillary Clinton in 2016, attacked Trump as an “insecure money grubber” who is driven by greed and hate.
+Warren, campaigning with Democratic presidential candidate Hillary Clinton in 2016, attacked Trump as an “insecure money grubber” driven by greed and hate.

 As he left the White House on Monday, Trump was asked by reporters about Warren possibly challenging him in two years.
-He said, “I hope she’s running for president, because I think she’ll be very easy.”
+“I hope she’s running for president, because I think she’ll be very easy,” he said.

-Reporting by Doina Chiacu in Washington and Rich McKay in Atlanta; Additional reporting by Roberta Rampton in Washington; Editing by Kevin Drawbaugh, Jeffrey Benkoe and Steve Orlofsky
+Reporting by Doina Chiacu in Washington; Additional reporting by Rich McKay in Atlanta and Roberta Rampton in Washington; Editing by Kevin Drawbaugh, Steve Orlofsky and Leslie Adler